 Incomplete requests may not be considered, and no transportation will be confirmed until all information is provided.

 The vast majority of Trip Requests will be submitted to and approved by the Department of Transportation, though certain groups may arrange trips with the Trustee Leadership Scholar program, the Center for Civic Engagement, or the Bard Prison Initiative.
 Bard Driver eligibility must be confirmed for each trip through the Department of Transportation.
-Status as eligible or not will be confirmed as is practical.
+Status will be confirmed as soon as is practical.

 Bard College reserves the right to grant, deny, or alter trip requests at any time.